The Beatles would’ve been great at email marketing.

 Reading the books above is akin to buying and tuning a guitar.

 It won’t do you anything unless you actually pick it up and start playing.

 P.S.
 This post was copied from my email newsletter where I post all my best stuff.
-To get more ramblings like this one sent right to your email, sign up for the newsletter here.
+To get more actionable advice (starting from 10 embarrassing marketing mistakes most people make), sign up below.